Working during maternity and parental leave

 Do you have somewhere to go back to after your parental leave?

-The employer may only give notice for reasons specified by law, with a notice period, and in some cases must provide the employee with severance pay, for example due to organisational changes, redundancy and other reasons.
+The employer may only give notice of termination for reasons specified by law, with a notice period, and in some cases must provide the employee with severance pay, for example, due to organisational changes, redundancy and other reasons.
 If, for example, there were organisational changes, such an employee would enter into a termination agreement upon his or her return or be given notice of termination on the grounds of redundancy.

-If the employee no longer wants to take up the same job, he or she may agree with the employer to terminate the employment relationship by agreement or may resign.
+If the employee no longer wants to take up the same job, he or she may agree with the employer to terminate the employment relationship by agreement or resign.
 The employment relationship will then end at the end of the notice period, which is at least two months.

 Solutions Tailored for You